HTTP-RPC/Kilo/README.md

 # iOS Client
 The iOS client implementation of WebRPC enables Cocoa Touch applications to consume web RPC services using a simple callback-based API.
 It is distributed as a modular framework that includes the following classes, discussed in more detail below:

-* `RPCService` - invocation proxy for web RPC services
+* `WebRPCService` - invocation proxy for web RPC services
 * `Result` - abstract base class for typed results

 The iOS client framework can be downloaded [here](https://github.com/gk-brown/WebRPC/releases). iOS 8 or later is required.

-## RPCService Class
+## WebRPCService Class
-The `RPCService` class serves as an invocation proxy for web RPC services.
+The `WebRPCService` class serves as an invocation proxy for web RPC services.
 Internally, it uses an instance of `NSURLSession` to issue HTTP requests, and uses the `NSJSONSerialization` class to deserialize response content.

 Service proxies are initialized via the `initWithSession:baseURL:` method, which takes an `NSURLSession` instance and the service's base URL as arguments.
 Method names are appended to this URL during method execution.